-Mehmooda has over 20 years of experience in dealing with medical negligence claims and is the firm’s Managing Director.
-The first 10 years of her medical negligence career were spent defending the NHS and therefore Mehmooda has an invaluable and extensive knowledge of how NHS claims are defended by the NHS and GPs.
+Mehmooda has over 25 years of experience in dealing with medical negligence claims and is the firm’s CEO.
+The first 10 years of her medical negligence career were spent defending the NHS and GPs and, therefore, Mehmooda has an invaluable and extensive knowledge of how claims are defended by the NHS and GPs.

 After graduating from Cambridge, Mehmooda started her career as a school teacher.
-However after just a year she retrained as a lawyer and started her legal career in London in 1992.
-She was a trainee at Hempsons Solicitors, moved to Capsticks Solicitors and was headhunted by Browne Jacobson LLP, all three, leading firms who defend the NHS.
+However, after a year, she retrained as a lawyer and started her legal career in London in 1992.
+She was a trainee at Hempsons Solicitors, moved to Capsticks Solicitors and was headhunted by Browne Jacobson LLP, all leading firms who defend the NHS.

 Mehmooda was also head of the Legal Department at a large hospital Trust for 2 years and spent a year representing GPs covered by the Medical Defence Union.